Geospatial SPA using JavaScript only - part 2

 router.route('/api/imagedata/:id').get(apiroutes.imagedata);

-The helper function looks similar to the one we saw before:
+The helper function looks familiar:

 var selectImageData = function selectImageData(uri, callback) {